How Do Acne Lesions Heal?

 The Process of Healing Acne Lesions

-Regardless of the type of lesion or amount of inflammation present, the fundamental process of healing acne lesions is the same for all lesions and looks like this:
+Regardless of the type of lesion or amount of inflammation present, the fundamental process of healing acne lesions is the same for all lesions:

-- Step 1: The first step in healing acne lesions is an inflammatory phase, in which immune cells surround the skin pore and produce inflammatory proteins.
+- Step 1 (Inflammatory Phase): The first step in healing acne lesions is an inflammatory phase, in which immune cells surround the skin pore and produce inflammatory proteins.
 These inflammatory proteins cause the surrounding blood vessels to dilate (expand), resulting in the redness that is characteristic of inflammation.

-- Step 2: The second step is a healing phase, in which a variety of cells become active that help build the skin's structure.
+- Step 2 (Healing Phase): The second step is a healing phase, in which a variety of cells become active that help build the skin's structure.
 These cells produce structural proteins such as collagen and keratin that help restore the skin's normal structure.
 This phase ultimately results in an excess of these proteins surrounding the lesion.